Ensign Pulver: Plot

-U.S. Navy Ensign Frank Pulver (Robert Walker Jr.) feels unappreciated, as usual.
-Even when he personally aims a sharp object into the hindquarters of the hated Captain Morton (Burl Ives), the happy crew cannot imagine that the all-talk, no-action Pulver could be behind it.
-A poll to guess at the identity of the "ass-sassin" results in votes for almost everyone except Pulver, which he bitterly resents.
+U.S. Navy Ensign Frank Pulver constantly feels unappreciated.
+When he purposely aims a sharp object into the hindquarters of the hated Captain Morton, the crew cannot imagine that the all-talk, no-action Pulver could be behind it.
+A poll to guess the identity of the "ass-sassin" results in votes for almost everyone except Pulver, which he bitterly resents.

-Shipmates like Billings (Larry Hagman), Insigna (James Farentino), Skouras (James Coco) and Dolan (Jack Nicholson) do not take Pulver seriously while despising the captain, who refuses to grant leave to a seaman named Bruno (Tommy Sands) to attend his daughter's funeral back home.
-Doc (Walter Matthau) is the only one aboard who believes in Pulver's potential at all.
+Shipmates Billings, Insigna, Skouras and Dolan do not take Pulver seriously while despising the captain, who refuses to grant leave to seaman Bruno to attend his daughter's funeral back home.
+Doc is the only one aboard who believes at all in Pulver's potential.

-At sea for months at a time, Pulver is unable to indulge his greatest interest, women, until a company of nurses land on a nearby atoll.
-The head nurse (Kay Medford) is pleased to meet him when Pulver introduces himself as a doctor serving on a destroyer, but young nurse Scotty (Millie Perkins) suspects the truth and a smitten Pulver confesses it to her, that he's no doctor and nothing more than a junior officer on "the worst ship in the Navy."
+At sea for months at a time, Pulver is unable to indulge his greatest interest, women, until a company of nurses lands on a nearby atoll.
+The head nurse is pleased to meet him when Pulver introduces himself as a doctor serving on a destroyer, but nurse Scotty suspects the truth, and a smitten Pulver confesses to her that he is no doctor and nothing more than a junior officer on "the worst ship in the Navy".

-Bruno becomes so deranged, he attempts to kill the captain.
+Bruno becomes so deranged that he attempts to kill the captain.
 Pulver reluctantly intervenes, but the captain falls overboard, and is about to drown until Pulver lowers a life raft and dives in to save him.
 Separated from their ship, with the crew unaware for hours that they are missing, Pulver and Morton bicker aboard the raft.
 The ensign takes notes while the delusional captain reveals dark secrets about his past.
+As time passes, Morton begins experiencing pains in his right abdominal region.

-In need of emergency surgery, Morton ends up owing his life yet again to Pulver, who follows Doc's instructions over a radio and removes the captain's appendix.
-Back aboard ship, Morton's natural tendencies resurface and he tries to return to his martinet ways.
-Although Pulver has the goods on him now he shows genuine compassion for the captain and convinces him to leave the ship for his own well-being.
-Morton takes his advice and departs, turning over command to the popular LaSeur (Gerald S. O'Loughlin).
+Eventually, the raft drifts to an island with friendly natives.
+Pulver also finds Scotty and Captain Zimmer on a nearby island, where their plane had crash-landed during a storm.
+Diagnosed with appendicitis, Morton again ends up owing his life to Pulver, who follows Doc's instructions over a radio to remove the captain's appendix.
+Back aboard ship, Morton's natural tendencies resurface, and he tries to return to his martinet ways.
+Although Pulver now has leverage against the captain, he shows genuine compassion and convinces him to leave the ship for his own well-being.
+Morton takes his advice and departs, turning over command to the more popular LaSeuer.